microsoft/SynapseML/website/docs/features/onnx/about.md

     val onnx = new ONNXModel().setModelLocation("/path/to/model.onnx")
     ```

-    Optionally, create the model fom the ONNXHub as described above.
+    Optionally, create the model from the ONNXHub.

     ```scala
     val onnx = new ONNXModel().setModelPayload(hub.load("MNIST"))